tari/taricorp.net/content/posts/2022/ti-basic-unicode-splits/index.md

 If it can be assumed that every pair of tokens has break character between them, then a tokenizer can simply split its input text on break characters and emit tokens matching exactly the strings that are separated by breaks.

-Unfortunately this would represent a somewhat different mode of operation for tokenizers when compared with the traditional longest-prefix matching.
-It may be possible to support both modes concurrently however, if a tokenizer first attempted an exact match of the input up to the next break character and fell back to longest-prefix matching in case of no exact match.
+Unfortunately this would require a somewhat different mode of operation for tokenizers when compared with the traditional longest-prefix matching.
+It may be possible to support both modes concurrently however, if a tokenizer first attempted an exact match of the input up to the next break character and fell back to longest-prefix matching in case of no exact match in order to handle breaks between every token but also support minimal-break inputs.

 This break-every-token approach is possible with traditional breaks as well as invisible, which is easier to illustrate.
 Consider a program fragment written for a monochrome-display TI-83+: "`Red cat`".
 The string "Red" is a token in its own right on the CSE and CE 8x calculators (because they have color screens), so interpreting this as a program for color calculators would tokenize it differently.
 This becomes clear if we insert breaks around every token:

  * Monochrome: `R\e\d\ \c\a\t`
  * Color: `Red\ \c\a\t`

 A program written as the monochrome version with breaks around every token as illustrated here **cannot be mistaken** for the color one, and the color one cannot be mistaken for the monochrome!
-While doing so with visible break characters makes it much more difficult to read the code, invisible breaks would not affect readability.
+While doing so with visible break characters makes it much more difficult to read the code, invisible breaks would not affect readability the same way visible ones do.

 ### Concluding